HuyaneMatsu/hata/docs/ref/CommandProcesser.md

 At this step we try to parse the message's content to 3 parts:
 - prefix
-- command
+- command name
 - content

-The commands' names are not case sensitive.
+> The commands' names are not case sensitive.
+The content ends at the first

-The content ends at the first linebreak, or at it's real end.
+> linebreak, or at it's real end.

-If the parsed `command` is a valid command, we will await it and pass 2 or 3 arguments to it, depends how much arguments the command accepts.
-These arguments are the following: the `client`, the `message` and the parsed `content` as optional too.
+If the parsed `command name` points to a command, then the command will be esured.
+The added commands are wrapped in [`Command`](Command.md) objects.

+Commands must accept at least 2 arguments, the `client` and the `message` and they can accept an optional thir as well, called `content`.

 If we did not find the prefix we move on the [`mention_prefix`](#default_event), then on the